Supporting the Social Care Profession

 With the pandemic there is so much debate about social care at the moment.
 We’ve done some speaking out but in other places.
 Now its time to set out in different ways how we try to be the best we can, from values to training, legal structure to size and more.
 In short its multifaceted, complicated with no single or most important factor and perhaps the worst way to describe what we are is just as ‘an agency’.
 Its also clear that for social care to be the best it can ‘the system’ needs to seek out and nurture what works.
 People Matters is the smallest organisation I’ve worked for and I was new to social care when I took up the role having worked in education for 20 years.
 (The overlaps are bigger than you would think).
 Perhaps having that external perspective helped me recognise the potential of what we could become, not that we are finished project now by any means.

 The organisation as I arrived was values driven, independently minded and very small but wasn’t progressing further.
 There was lots to do to realise any potential and very little resource for development.
 I can report that to build well with little resource takes so much time, effort, resourcefulness and resilience.
 More than any other time in my working life.
 Small organisations can be like a small boat in a large ocean, circumstances can buffet you but also make you responsive and adaptable giving an exhilarating and rewarding experience.
-The pandemic could have been brutal to us, so many charities are under threat of closure now, but we have steered our way through and the staff team have willingly turned themselves inside out to support our.
+The pandemic could have been brutal to us, so many charities are under threat of closure now, but we have steered our way through and the staff team have willingly turned themselves inside out to support our members.
 See below for a few short articles about what makes us who we are and as I said there is no single answer or priority.

 Tina Turnbull CEO January 2021

 Business and Employment Model